 - Jiddu Krishnamurti

-Be and Artist, Not a Scorekeeper
+Be and Artist, Not a Bean-counter

 This is what I’ve observed.
 Every martial art has a risk of becoming ineffective in real combat.
 When Japanese Jiujitsu joined to become an Olympic sport, it was castrated.
 It was rebranded as Judo, and the most effective and efficient war skills were removed from the practice, and step by step, the art of self-defense became a sport of scoring points, rather than battle and survival skills in life-and-death situations.
 Fortunately, a Japanese master who immigrated to Brazil taught his Brazilian friends this original artform, and the Jiujitsu remained not only deadly but further improved and returned to Japan as Brazilian Jiujitsu (BJJ).
 There are moves in Jiujitsu which are not allowed for competition, but they are still taught for self-defense in BJJ.